Aietix/eks_amp/README.md

-# Monitor your EKS cluster -  Amazon Managed Service for Prometheus (AMP) #
+# Monitor EKS cluster -  Amazon Managed Service for Prometheus (AMP) #
 This is a basic demonstration of how it functions, based on the following tutorial: https://medium.com/@KimiHuang/monitor-your-eks-cluster-by-amazon-managed-service-for-prometheus-amp-f009ba149cab